 Non-financial corporations produce goods and services for the market and do not, as a primary activity, deal in financial assets and liabilities.

-This sector includes retailers, manufacturers, utilities, business service providers (such as accountancy and law firms), caterers, haulage companies, airlines, construction companies and farms, amongst others.
+This sector includes retailers, manufacturers, utilities, business service providers (such as accountancy and law firms), caterers, haulage companies, airlines, construction companies and farms, among others.

-The non-financial sector is broken down into 2 sub-sectors:
+The non-financial sector is broken down into two subsectors:

-Tables 3.1.1 to 3.1.9 relate to non-financial corporations as a whole.
-Tables 3.2.1 to 3.2.9 relate to public non-financial corporations, which are government owned trading businesses.
-Tables 3.3.1 to 3.3.9 relate to private non-financial corporations, which are trading businesses in the private sector.
+Tables 3.1.1 to 3.1.11 relate to non-financial corporations as a whole.
+Tables 3.2.1 to 3.2.11 relate to public non-financial corporations, which are government-owned or government-controlled trading businesses.
+Tables 3.3.1 to 3.3.11 relate to private non-financial corporations, which are trading businesses in the private sector.
 All the tables are downloadable as an Excel workbook.

-Further information on sector classifications and classification decisions can be found in National accounts classifications on our website.Back to table of contents
+Further information on sector classifications and classification decisions can be found in Economic statistics classifications.Back to table of contents